 The armscye and collar bindings were simple but appealing.
 Nothing in particular was tricky about construction, although if I made the dress in linen again I’d likely cut everything on the bias.
 Better yet, I’d make it with a blend that had more drape.

 A coda: I had despaired of finishing this dress on vacation, since my 1967 New Home sewing machine started snapping its upper thread and Ralph and I could not figure out how to fix it.
 In Shelton today I stopped into the Sew Now Studio in dowtown Shelton.
 What a wonderful shop – it had actual supplies one needs to make garments – tons of wonderful zippers, sturdy ribbing, bottomweights, lining, knits, woolens, all purpose threads in every color, buttons.
 Wonderful stuff.
 Imagine that!
 Yes, I am envious of the Shelton locals.
-Anyway, I picked up wool, lining, interfacing and buttons for a coat for Nels – and even more fabulously, rented a Kenmore sewing machine so I could finish my work here at the cabin!
+Anyway, I picked up fabric, lining, interfacing and buttons for a coat for Nels – and even more fabulously, rented a Kenmore sewing machine so I could finish my work here at the cabin!